Olympic pipeline explosion: Disaster

 The disaster began as Olympic Pipeline was transporting gasoline from Cherry Point Refinery to terminals in Seattle and Portland, Oregon.
 A pressure relief valve that was improperly configured failed to open in the 16 in pipeline, which resulted in a surge of pressure after an automatic valve shut for unknown reasons.
 This resulted in the line rupturing at 3:25 that afternoon, and gasoline began spilling into Hannah Creek just above its confluence with Whatcom Creek.
 As the gasoline continued to spill, many people in the area called 9-1-1 to report the gasoline smell, and an Olympic Pipeline employee who was in the area called the company to inquire whether they had an anomaly.

 When the Bellingham Fire Department arrived, massive amounts of gasoline had turned the creek pink, and the fumes were overwhelming.
 The fire department notified Olympic Pipeline of the leak and evacuated the area around the creek.

-The gasoline exploded at 5:02 p.m.
+The gasoline ignited at 5:02 p.m.
 The black smoke plume extended to an altitude of 30000 ft and the smoke from the explosion was visible from Vancouver to Anacortes.
 The fire exceeded 2000 F. Local businesses were evacuated, Interstate 5 was closed to traffic, and the Coast Guard stopped maritime traffic in Bellingham Bay in anticipation of the fire travelling the entire length of the creek.
 However, the fire never extended past Interstate 5.

 Emergency responders stopped most of the fires by 6:30 p.m.; the smoke dissipated by 7:00.

 Victims

 Three people died in the incident.
 The first was Liam Wood, 18, who was fly fishing in the creek.
 He was rendered unconscious by the fumes and fell into the creek, drowning before the explosion.
-Two children, Wade King and Stephen Tsiorvas, both ten years old, were playing near the creek confluence during the explosion.
-Both survived the blast, but sustained severe burns, dying the next day at Harborview Medical Center in Seattle.
+Two children, Wade King and Stephen Tsiorvas, both ten years old, were playing near the creek confluence during the incident.
+Both survived the fire, but sustained severe burns, dying the next day at Harborview Medical Center in Seattle.
 There were eight related injuries.
 King's parents donated $400,000 to the Bellingham School District, and in 2007 Wade King Elementary School was named in his memory.